Texas records highest number of total COVID-19 cases in US

 The Johns Hopkins data shows that Texas’ seven-day rolling average of the positivity rate has risen over the last two weeks from 7.12% to 10.72%, while the seven-day rolling average of daily new cases rose from about 4,470 new cases per day to about 6,070.

-Texas health officials have reported more than 18,000 deaths so far from COVID-19.
+Texas health officials have reported more than 18,000 deaths so far from COVID-19, including 20 reported Monday.

 In recent weeks new hot spots have emerged in places including the rural upper Midwest and along the U.S.-Mexico border El Paso, where Texas Gov. Greg Abbott has sent additional medical personnel and equipment.